- About Us

 - Choose the type of permit you wish to purchase, provide your vehicle license plate number, and click on the box agreeing to abide by College Parking Regulations.

 - Pay for your parking pass with one of the following methods.
 These options are available as selection buttons at the bottom of the screen.
 Your receipt will be sent to your College e-mail account

 - Online in Banner with your credit card,

-- In person at Facilities Services (Shuniah B106).
+- In person at Facilities Services (Shuniah B106) cash or debit.

 - Online using Payroll deduction in Banner (for College staff only).

-- Pick up your parking pass at Facilities Services (Shuniah B106).
+- Pick up your parking pass at Facilities Services (Shuniah B106) during all other times.

 Other Parking Information